 - Focus only on the case at hand

 In an exam with 13 cases, it is quite normal to have 1 or 2 cases that either don’t go as well as you would have liked, or that include a rare or high challenge presentation.
 Remember that a bad performance in any case can be compensated by doing well in others.
 Just do your best to listen carefully to the patient, try to be safe, and to communicate clearly.
 At the end of the case, take a deep breath, clear your mind and go into the next case with a positive attitude – otherwise 1 poor case can go on to affect how you score on the next few and have a much bigger impact on your overall score.

 The MRCGP CSA is a challenging exam with a significant failure rate.
 To pass, you need to demonstrate that you have the skills and knowledge to practise safely without supervision – from taking a structured history and focused examination to being up-to-date with your management.
 You need to show that you can communicate clearly and effectively with the patient, and engage them appropriately.
 Finally, you need to be able to manage your time well to get through everything in 10 minutes.
 Like any skill, consulting well improves with practise – you can get this by seeing patients in clinic, with your trainer in a tutorial and in a study group with your colleagues.
 Best wishes with your exam!

 Dr Mahibur Rahman passed the MRCGP CSA with merit in 2007, and has since helped several thousand registrars prepare for their MRCGP exams in his role as medical director of Emedica.
-He teaches an intensive MRCGP CSA preparation course with a focus on lots of practise with detailed feedback and exposure to over 30 role plays with simulators in 1 day + 65 further cases to practise after the course.
+He teaches an intensive MRCGP CSA preparation course with a focus on lots of practise with detailed feedback and exposure to 31 role plays with simulators in 1 day + 65 further CSA cases to practise after the course.